AroojiNO/Drone-Show-Prototype/README.md

 ## Future Enhancements

 * Add keyboard shortcuts or GUI controls for play/pause and speed adjustment.
+* Update image logic to include images with different contrast, brightness, etc.
-* Support dynamic loading of arbitrary numbers of frames.
+* Support dynamic loading of an arbitrary number of frames.
 * Export particle states to video or image sequences.
 * Integrate real drone hardware control via networking APIs.